 2002 — presentPrincipal

-Nason.net provides Executive Consultant services - Chief Technology Officer (CTO) and Chief Operating Officer (COO) - to small and medium sized companies and non-profit organizations, advancing the company's vision, strategy, intellectual property, software and architecture, and performing advanced technology assessment and research, technical due diligence, fund-raising, and business development assessments, as well as providing start-ups and other high-growth organizations with strong skills in the strategic, tactical, and management aspects of information technology and the technology planning and management expertise required to build and execute a technology-based business plan.
+The increased scrutiny on companies from shareholders, board of directors, audit committees, and regulatory bodies, combined with dynamic market conditions, are creating an increased demand for technology performance and execution, compliance and risk mitigation, and keeping up with technology updates.
+As a result, companies may find themselves in need of C-level services.
+Nason.net provides technology executive services - Chief Technology Officer (CTO) and Chief Operating Officer (COO) - to small and medium sized companies and non-profit organizations, advancing the company's vision, strategy, intellectual property, software and architecture through advanced technology assessment and research, technical due diligence, fund-raising, and business development assessments, as well as providing start-ups and other high-growth organizations with strong skills in the strategic, tactical, and management aspects of technology and the technology planning and management expertise required to build and execute a technology-based business plan.
 Nason.net also provides small organizations with high-caliber software and web development assets.

 2011 — 2015Chief Operating Officer & Chief Technology Officer